5 Disadvantages of Mechanical Grinding

 For high purity applications—semiconductor, pharmaceutical, food service, medical, automotive, and aerospace industries, for example–particles and contaminants can be dangerous or devastating.
 Polished parts for these industries must have clean surfaces to be suitable for use in these sensitive applications.

 It’s obvious that mechanical polishing is not an option in these cases.
 In contrast, electropolished metal parts come through their process with an ultraclean surface that can’t be replicated with mechanical polishing.
-Electropolishing takes off an even layer of surface material and creates a smooth exterior free of debris or other contaminants.
+Electropolishing on the other hand, takes off an even layer of surface material and creates a smooth exterior free of debris or other contaminants.

-4. The mechanical strength of the surface is weakened
+4. The strength of the surface is weakened

 Surface distortion is not the only detrimental side-effect of cold-working metals through mechanical polishing.
 The damage can penetrate deeply into the metal, lowering its mechanical strength significantly.
 Tests have shown that a mechanical finishing process that follows a simple cutting operation can reduce the tensile strength of steel with 100,000 psi down to 35,000 psi—a more than 60% reduction!